a327ex/emoji-merge/README.md

 The rest of the function does a few things.
 First it plays a sound for each object being grayscaled.
 This sound isn't played on the web version because for some reason, I don't know why exactly, it was leading to performance issues.
 Then, after the sound is played, depending on the object we both boing it with `hitfx_use` and shake it with `shake_shake`.
 This particular part of the code is why every object in the game is initialized with both the hitfx mixin as well as the shake one, since this needs to happen to them eventually.
 And finally, before the function ends, the index is incremented.

 This is the simplest way of doing what needs to be done here.
 And notice, again, how everything is very highly local.
 This code is happening across many frames and all the code needed for it is here.
-This `arena:end_round` function is probably the best example of locality in the codebase, as we'll see soon.

 ```lua
   -- Turn background elements to grayscale